DeepTrack: Lightweight Deep Learning for Vehicle Path Prediction in Highways: Related Work

 \section{Related Work}

-Vehicle trajectory prediction networks are classified into three types, Physical-based, Maneuver-based, and Interaction-aware models \cite{lefevre2014survey}.
-The physical-based models are designed using the laws of physics, maneuver-based models consider the driver intentions, and interaction-aware models take surrounding vehicles and their interactions into account for motion and path prediction.
-Although interaction-aware models predict with a better understanding of the surrounding, they were not very popular until recently.
-Most of the interaction conscious networks used to be Dynamic Bayesian \cite{kafer2010recognition,lawitzky2013interactive} or prototype trajectory models \cite{brand1997coupled}.
-However, several models have been introduced more recently, taking advantage of surrounding information for trajectory prediction.
-Many architectures use Long short-term memory (LSTM) neural networks \cite{wang2020knowledgeLSTM, lin2020attention, xin2018intention} to capture the information of the neighboring vehicles.
-In the famous work by Deo $et~al.$ \cite{deo2018convolutional}, the encoded information for each vehicle is condensed into a single tensor.
-Convolutional and max-pooling layers follow it to avoid generalization and failure to address complicated scenarios.
-This information is concatenated with LSTM encoding of the target vehicle and passed to a Maneuver-based LSTM decoder that forecasts multiple trajectories based on maneuver classes discussed in \cite{deo2018convolutional}.
+Vehicle trajectory prediction networks are into three types, Physical-based, Maneuver-based, and Interaction-aware models \cite{lefevre2014survey}.
+The physical-based models \cite{amm2009Physics, polychronopoulos2007sensor, schubert2008comparison} are designed using the laws of physics, maneuver-based models \cite{liu2014estimation, althoff2009model} consider the driver intentions, and interaction-aware models \cite{mo2020interaction, deo2018convolutional, ju2020interaction} take surrounding vehicles and their interactions into account for motion and path prediction.
+Compared to traditional physical-based models and maneuver-based models, which have limited visibility and thus accuracy, interaction-aware models can achieve much better accuracies.
+In past, interaction conscious networks used to be Dynamic Bayesian \cite{kafer2010recognition,lawitzky2013interactive} or prototype trajectory models \cite{brand1997coupled, 9492909}.
+With invent of the deep learning paradigm, many recent works use Long Short-Term Memory (LSTM) neural networks \cite{wang2020knowledgeLSTM, lin2020attention, xin2018intention} to capture the information of the neighboring vehicles.